Tired of suffering the effects of

 Studies show that you should take between 40 to 70 grams of protein daily, especially in the first 6 to 12 months post-op.

 We take our patients by the hand step by step.
 We will inform you pre-surgery what will be required of you.
 This includes your post-op diet guide, any special instructions you may need as well as aftercare directions.

 Although there are no reported vitamin deficiencies, we recommend a multivitamin (chewable) to our patients once daily.

 Hair loss is the result of bad eating habits.
 You can prevent it by eating enough protein and taking your vitamin supplement suggested by our guidelines.

-There are people who are very sensitive to the anesthesia.
-These people tend do be a bit more nauseated than others.
+Some people are very sensitive to anesthesia.
+These people tend to do be a bit more nauseated than others.
 The manipulation of the stomach during surgery may also produce some nausea in some patients.
-In our practice, the post-operative VSG patient that does have nausea, is around 5-10%.
+In our practice, the post-operative VSG patient that does have nausea is around 5-10%.
 Nausea does subside in the next few hours post-op.
 All of our patients receive medications to prevent nausea in the recovery room and thereafter every 8 hours for this purpose.

 Not easy at all.
 You literally would have to put your mind to do this.

 Concerning your question about the possible use of insurance to cover this?
 You would first need to contact your insurance company to see if it will cover weight loss surgery, specifically to the gastric sleeve.
 If it does, then you will need to locate a doctor in your area who does weight loss surgery and do all the items deemed necessary to get insurance to pay for it.
 Most of our patients are all self-pay and most insurance will not pay for out of the country procedures as we are in Mexico.
 The cost with us is $8,499 and includes everything but airfare into San Antonio Texas.
 The hospital is located less than 1 mile over the Texas/Mexico borders.